FileFighter/filefighter.github.io/peerReviews.md

 ---

-For every blog post we will creat an issue on GitHub, there You will be able to give comments and discuss the blog post.
+For every blog post we will create an issue on GitHub, there You will be able to give comments and discuss the blog post.